Mechanical vs automatic watch

 Maintenance

-Both of Mechanical watches require regular maintenance, including cleaning, lubrication and adjustment, usually once every 3 to 5 years.
+Both of Mechanical watches require regular maintenance, including cleaning, lubrication and change, usually once every 3 to 5 years.
 However, the movement of the wearer’s wrist facilitates the ability of an automatic movement watch to keep running smoothly, so a manual mechanical movement requires more maintenance.

 Price